 - What are some examples of preventive measures?

 Most people think of violence as a physical assault.
-However, workplace violence and harassment are a much broader problem.
+However, workplace violence and harassment is a much broader problem.
 It can be defined as any act in which a person is abused, threatened, intimidated or assaulted in his or her employment.

-While exact definitions vary in legislation, generally speaking workplace violence or harassment includes:
+While exact definitions vary in legislation, generally speaking, workplace violence or harassment includes:

 - Threatening behaviour – such as shaking fists, destroying property or throwing objects.